arijitdasgupta/BlueTransistor/README.md

     green: 255,
     alpha: 255
   });
+  // Kills the GATTtool process as well bulbs[0].killDaemon();
 });
 ```

 ###NOTE:
 To properly kill the process kill the `node` instance with a SIGINT.
+It will terminal all the child processes as well.

 ###TODO:
  - Write a better color selector